HEAPLab/TAFFO-submodule-fe/Metadata.md

 #### Loop unroll count

-An i32 integer constant attached to the terminator instruction of the loop header block, with label `!errorprop.unroll`.
+An i32 integer constant attached to the terminator instruction of the loop header block, with label `!taffo.unroll`.

 ```
 for.body:                                         ; preds = %entry, %for.body
   ...
-  br i1 %exitcond, label %for.body, label %for.end, !errorprop.unroll !8
+  br i1 %exitcond, label %for.body, label %for.end, !taffo.unroll !8
 ```

 At the end of the file: